dnadevcode/sd3/README.md

 fragLengthRangeBp = [4 8 12]; % Specfiy range breakpoints (micrometers), for the number of DNA fragments in each range.

+#
+sdd_settings.md contains default settings for the parameters (shown in the GUI)

 OLD:
 Without GUI: